macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 * Give the full final code, with inline commenting to walk through what is happening
 * Provide a couple of links to resources I reference

 **Who is this for?** While pretty much anyone should be able to understand the background and the general idea of what I'm doing, this post is mostly targeted at people like me, who like to skim through articles and look directly at code to figure out how to do things.
 I'm not going to dive too deeply into the principles of each step, or why I structured my code certain ways.
 I also won't walk through setting up node or other basic prerequisites, but there are lots of resources on the internet about that.
-You can do it!
+Believe in yourself.

 ## Background